llemaitre19 / jtsx

 Moving JSX elements

-jtsx implements some commands to move a JSX tag or root node through the JSX structure, re-indenting automatically the modified part of code.
-JSX root nodes can be an element (self-closing or not), an expression or a text line.
+jtsx implements some commands to move a JSX tag or node through the JSX structure, re-indenting automatically the modified part of code.
+JSX nodes can be an element (self-closing or not), an expression or a text line.

 M-x jtsx-move-jsx-element-tag-forward moves a JSX element tag (opening or closing) forward.